-May Ling is a contributor to The Asset Tracing and Recovery Review, The International Comparative Legal Guides to Anti-Money Laundering Laws and Regulations and Global Legal Insights to: Bribery & Corruption.
+May Ling is a contributor to The Asset Tracing and Recovery Review, The International Comparative Legal Guides to Anti-Money Laundering Laws and Regulations, The International Comparative Legal Guides to Sanctions, Practical Law Global (Thomson Reuters) Anti-Corruption and Global Legal Insights to: Bribery & Corruption.

 May Ling graduated with First Class Honours from King’s College London and also has an LL.M. in Commercial Law.